Akash743/Azure-Data-Engineering-Project-2-Vehicle-IoT-Data-Pipeline/README.md

    - Add code logic in function

 8. **Create SQL DB**: Select a server.
 This sever can be used for multiple databases.
 In Network Connectity, choose Public Endpoint as of now.
 In Firewall Rules, allow Azue Services & Resources to access this server
-9. **Create ADF Pipeline to move data from ADLS Staging folder to SQL DB**:
+9. **Pipeline 2: Create ADF Pipeline to move data from ADLS Staging folder to SQL DB**:
    - Create Linked Service for connecting to DB.
 Create Table in DB

           create table [dbo].[VehicleData1] (